ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

     Cimager.Images.image.i.clean.sciencefield.BEAM0.nterms      = 2
     #
     # The following are needed for MFS clean
+    # This one assigns one worker for each of the 3 Taylor terms
     Cimager.nworkergroups                           = 3
+    # This tells the gridder to weight the visibilities appropriately
     Cimager.visweights                              = MFS
+    # This is the reference frequency - it should lie in your frequency range (ideally in the middle)
     Cimager.visweights.MFS.reffreq                  = 898.e6
     #
+    # This defines the parameters for the gridding.
     Cimager.gridder.snapshotimaging                 = true
     Cimager.gridder.snapshotimaging.wtolerance      = 2600
     Cimager.gridder                                 = WProject